lovisareiche/SocialInflationExpectation/README.md

 ### a2: Combines all variables to allow for a panel regression
 Creates a combined dataset and runs fixed effects regression

+### a3: Case Study
+Identifies inflation events and checks how connectedness to this region impacts expectations